Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Introduction

-\begin{enumerate} \itemsep0em \item There is minimal evidence for GW emission in the subdominant multipole moments beyond $\ell = 3$, \item GW190814 has the largest evidence for the $(\ell, m) = (3, 3)$ multipole for all events in O3a with SNR in the (3, 3) multipole $\rho_{33} = 6.2^{+1.3}_{-1.5}$, \item GW190814, GW190412 and GW190519\_153544 show significant evidence for the (3, 3) subdominant multipole moment, \item GW190521 may show evidence for subdominant multipole moments.
-The reanalysis of GW190521 by Nitz \emph{et al.}~\cite{Nitz:2021uxj} suggests evidence for the $(\ell, m) = (3, 3)$ multipole while the initial analysis by the LVK shows minimal evidence, \item GW190412 may show evidence for spin-induced orbital precession: two independent analyses infer marginal evidence while two other independent analyses infer significant evidence, \item GW190929\_012149 and GW190915\_235702 show marginal evidence for subdominant multipole moments and precession respectively. \end{enumerate}
+\begin{enumerate} \itemsep0em \item There is minimal evidence for GW emission in the subdominant multipole moments beyond $\ell = 3$, \item GW190814 has the largest evidence for the $(\ell, m) = (3, 3)$ multipole for all events in O3a with SNR in the $(3, 3)$ multipole $\rho_{33} = 6.2^{+1.3}_{-1.5}$, \item GW190814 and GW190412 show significant evidence for the $(3, 3)$ subdominant multipole moment while the evidence for GW190519\_153544 and GW190929\_012149 is marginal, \item GW190521 may show evidence for subdominant multipole moments.
+The reanalysis of GW190521 by Nitz \emph{et al.}~\cite{Nitz:2021uxj} suggests evidence for the $(3, 3)$ multipole while the initial analysis by the LVK shows minimal evidence, \item GW190412 and GW190915\_235702 show marginal evidence for spin-induced orbital precession while the population shows no significant evidence of precession. \end{enumerate}

 This paper is structured as follows: Section~\ref{sec:method} details the method used to infer the presence of higher order multipoles and precession in the observed GW data.
 We provide a brief overview of the two-harmonic approximation and a summary of how the SNR from precession and each subdominant multipole is calculated.
 We then explain how we construct the expected noise distribution for both measurements.
 In Section~\ref{sec:results} we present our results and indicate which GW events show evidence for subdominant multipoles and precession.
-We then conclude with a summary and discussion of future directions.
+We then conclude, in Section~\ref{sec:discussion}, with a summary and discussion of future directions.